Normal generators for mapping class groups: Mapping class groups

 \section{Mapping class groups}

-By a surface, we mean a connected oriented surface of finite genus, possibly with finitely many punctures, and we further assume that its Euler characteristic is negative.
-The major object of this article is the mapping class group of a surface, and this section is devoted to a brief overview on mapping class groups.
+By a surface , we mean a connected oriented surface of finite genus, possibly with finitely many punctures, and we further assume that its Euler characteristic is negative.
+The major object of this chapter is the mapping class group of a surface, and this section is devoted to a brief overview of mapping class groups.
 We refer to \cite{FM_primer} and \cite{Minsky_book} for comprehensive references.

 \begin{definition}[Mapping class group and pure mapping class group] Let $S$ be a surface.
 The \emph{mapping class group} $\Mod(S)$ of $S$ is defined as the group of isotopy classes of orientation preserving homeomorphisms: The \emph{pure mapping class group} $\PMod(S)$ is the subgroup of $\Mod(S)$ consisting of elements fixing each puncture: